 What makes DJI Osmo different from other gimbals, such as competing Evo Gimbal?*

 The stabilization alone doesn’t make the device stand out.
-DJI Go App is the big advantage of this device.app gives you full control over the camera and a couple extras to take advantage of the stabilizer.
+DJI Go App is the big advantage of this device is the app that gives you full control over the camera and a couple extras to take advantage of the stabilizer.
 There are 3 modes: panorama, long exposure, and time-lapse.
 You can also use an ActiveTrack, a feature borrowed from DJI’s drones, that can allow you to film people easier.

 * Evo Gimbal is also a good gimbal.
 It’s slightly lighter, feels more metal than plastic, and could be used with a GoPro or chest strap.
 I had a chance to try it out and I was satisfied with the results.
 However, I’d rather use a DJI product due to the improvements with the app.